Zimbra/zm-docker-zimbra-org/README.md

 I've had difficulty with Docker Native responsiveness for macOS.
 Using `docker-machine` with VirtualBox seems much consistent.

-To get things working at all you'll need to increase the number of cores and the amount of memory that Docker can utilize on your macOS.
+To get things working at all you'll need to increase the number of cores to at least 3 and the amount of memory to at least 5G that Docker can utilize on your macOS.

 Use `qemu` (`brew install qemu`) to increase the available size from 64G to 128G.
 This will effectively hard reset your local docker state (all containers gone).